npms-io/npms-api/README.md

 ## Documentation

-You may update the documentation by running `$ npm run doc and open docs/apidoc/index.html`.
+You may update the documentation by running `$ npm run doc` and previewing `docs/apidoc/index.html` in your browser.

 To push any changes in the documentation run `$ npm run doc-push`.